 The written meal charge policy shall be distributed to all school level staff including school nutrition employees involved in policy enforcement.

-The District is participating in the Community Eligibility Provision; therefore, all students’ meals are served free of charge to the parents with the approval of a household application.
-Students and visiting adults, or substitutes are permitted to charge ala carte or meals if applicable.
+The District is participating in the Community Eligibility Provision; therefore, all students’ meals are served free of charge.
 Current full-time employees of this District are allowed to accrue meal and ala carte charges as long as their account is in good standing and meal charges are paid in full on District pay days.

 Food Service funds may be used to collect outstanding delinquent meal charges.
 Delinquent charges that have occurred prior to the current school year shall be given final notice prior to June 30th with payment being due within ten (10) days.
 Any outstanding funds due on student/staff accounts may be directed to the Board Attorney or Small Claims Court for collection.